Restaurants

 Ghost Kitchens Reset Around Big-Brand Licensing

-Independent virtual brands collapse — but MrBeast Burger model gets refined.
+Independent virtual brands collapse, but the MrBeast Burger model gets refined.

 Pure-play ghost kitchen operators are collapsing, but big-brand licensed virtual restaurants (Wingstop, Chick-fil-A test, MrBeast Burger 2.0) are quietly working.